jupyterhub/repo2docker/docs/source/faq.md

 No, you can't.

-If you pass the `--debug` flag to `repo2docker`, it outputs the intermediate Dockerfile that is used to build the docker image.
-While it is tempting to copy this as a base for your own Dockerfile, that is not supported & in most cases will not work.
-The `--debug` output is just our intermediate generated Dockerfile, and is meant to be built in a very specific way.
-Hence the output of `--debug` can not be built with a normal `docker build -t .` or similar traditional docker command.
+If you pass the `--debug` flag to `repo2docker`, it outputs the intermediate `Dockerfile` that is used to build the Docker image.
+While it is tempting to copy this as a base for your own `Dockerfile`, that is not supported & in most cases will not work.
+The `--debug` output is just our intermediate generated `Dockerfile`, and is meant to be built in a very specific way.
+Hence the output of `--debug` can not be built with a normal `docker build -t .` or similar traditional Docker command.

 Check out the [binder-examples](http://github.com/binder-examples/) GitHub organization for example repositories you can copy & modify for your own use!